 The community has rallied around the family since the incident with several local businesses raising money for them.

-The Fox and Hounds pub are planning several events, while the Boundary House pub, just a few streets from where the incident took place, have collected around £200 so far and the Post Office is also collecting money.
+The Fox and Hounds pub are planning several events, while the Boundary House pub, just a few streets from where the incident took place, have collected around £200 so far and the Post Office is

 Boundary House landlord Dave Howells said: “It was a total shock to hear what happened and we are all parents so it was instinctive to want to do something.